Parent pages:

 HTML comment as data container

-A comment is a separate DOM node, and its text content is available with standard property of any DOM node — nodeValue, or with data property of comment as DOMCharacterData object.
+A comment itself is a regular DOM node, and its text content is available via the standard property of any DOM node — nodeValue, or via the data property of the comment as a CharacterData object.

-Unlike elements, comment has no identifier or class, so comment as DOM node can be accessed with one of methods that are common to all DOM nodes — for example, with previousSibling / nextSibling properties of a sibling node.
+Unlike elements, a comment cannot have an identifier or a class, so the comment as a DOM node can be accessed with one of ways common to all DOM nodes — for example, with the firstChild property of its parent element or with the previousSibling / nextSibling properties of a sibling node:

 <script>